 Grilled Pork Steaks

 These pork steaks are marinated in vinegar, brown sugar, and spices, then grilled to perfection.
 The thing I love about these pork steaks is their versatility.
 They work well as a dinner protein, but really shine as a brunch item served with eggs and breakfast potatoes.
-You can even transform leftover pork steaks into a breakfast hash, sandwich wraps, or add the meat to a pot of hearty barbecue beans.
+You can even transform leftover pork steaks into a breakfast hash, add them sandwich wraps, or to a pot of hearty barbecue beans.
 Limitless potential, and delicious too!

 - 2 pork shoulder steaks sometimes labeled as chops